The Big Heat: Awards and honors

 In December 2011, The Big Heat was selected for inclusion in the Library of Congress' National Film Registry.
 Proclaiming it "one of the great post-war noir films", the Registry stated that The Big Heat "manages to be both stylized and brutally realistic, a signature of its director Fritz Lang."

+Home media

+The Big Heat was released on DVD in Region 1 on December 18, 2001, by Sony Pictures.
+Twilight Time released two limited edition Blu-rays in 2012 and 16.
+In July 2025, it was released in 4K and standard Blu-ray formats by The Criterion Collection.